Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 2/Task 2 - Server Installation Manual.md

 # Task
 [[Report]]

-# Marking Scheme
+# Student Guides

+These are required to be deemed competent.

-The marking scheme for this task can be found on Google Classroom.
+They can be found on Google Classroom.

 # Task Conditions